Mac Lethal

 David McCleary Sheldon (born July 25, 1981), known professionally as Mac Lethal, is an American rapper, songwriter and author from Kansas City, Missouri.
-He is the founder of Black Clover Records and formerly a radio host on KRBZ 96.5 the Buzz show, Black Clover Radio.
+He is the founder of Black Clover Records and formerly a radio host on KRBZ 96.5 the Buzz show Black Clover Radio.

 Career

-Mac Lethal released his debut studio album, Men Are from Mars, Pornstars Are from Earth, on HHI Recordings in 2002.
+Lethal released his debut studio album, Men Are from Mars, Pornstars Are from Earth, on HHI Recordings in 2002.
 In that year, he won the Scribble Jam rap battle.
 Sage Francis took him on the Fuck Clear Channel Tour in 2004.

-In 2006, Mac Lethal founded Black Clover Records with longtime friend Jeremy Willis, who had been running the Datura Label.
+In 2006, Lethal founded Black Clover Records with longtime friend Jeremy Willis, who had been running the Datura Label.
 In 2007, he released a studio album, 11:11, on Rhymesayers Entertainment.

-In 2011, he was offered a contract from Sony which he rejected, referring to the $250,000, 5 album, 2 option and one milestone option deal as "insane".

-On November 30, 2011, Mac Lethal posted a video on YouTube of him rapping over the beat to Chris Brown's "Look at Me Now" while he prepares a dish of pancakes in his kitchen.
+In 2011, Lethal was offered a contract from Sony which he rejected, referring to the $250,000, 5 album, 2 option and one milestone option deal as "insane".
+On November 30, 2011, Lethal posted a video on YouTube of him rapping over the beat to Chris Brown's "Look at Me Now" while he prepares a dish of pancakes in his kitchen.
 The video became a viral hit and got millions of views in a matter of days, leading to interviews on websites like CNN and The Washington Post.
 It was included on Spins "10 Most Contagiously Viral Musical Web Sensations of 2011" list.
 In that year, he also released a studio album, Irish Goodbye, on Black Clover Records.

-Mac Lethal also runs a Tumblr feed called "Texts from Bennett", in which he posts text message conversations between himself and his cousin Bennett.
+Lethal also runs a Tumblr feed called "Texts from Bennett", in which he posts text message conversations between himself and his cousin Bennett.
 Although some have questioned whether or not Bennett is a real person, he insists that the conversations are genuine.
 He released the novel of the same name on Simon & Schuster in 2013.

+In April 2014, Lethal's song "Alphabet Insanity" was featured on The Ellen DeGeneres Show, then the following month on March 24 he appeared as a guest on the show and performed a fast rap that he made for DeGeneres.

-Mac Lethal and Amber Diamond host the television show, Binge Thinking, which premiered on MTV2 on April 1, 2016.
+Lethal and Amber Diamond host the television show, Binge Thinking, which premiered on MTV2 on April 1, 2016.
 On September 13, 2016, he released a studio album, Congratulations, which featured a guest appearance from Tech N9ne.

-Before the Chiefs' victory in Super Bowl LIV, he released a song titled "Kansas Chiefs Anthem 2020".
+Before the Kansas City Chiefs' victory in the Super Bowl LIV, Lethal released a song titled "Kansas Chiefs Anthem 2020".
 In the song he references multiple Chiefs players from that season.
+In June 2021, Lethal released the album Winter Heartbreak II which was inspired be hardships he had recently faced.